Saka and Eze sink Serbia to make it seven out of seven for England

 Saka dispatched a clinical volley in the 28th minute to open the scoring and with many of the crowd already departed, substitute Eze curled home in the 90th minute.

-With England having already qualified for next year's finals in North America as Group K winners, it was a rather tepid clash with defeat ending Serbia's hopes of grabbing a playoff spot.
+With England having already qualified for next year's finals in North America as Group K winners, it was a rather tame clash with defeat all but ending Serbia's hopes of qualification.

 England have 21 points from their seven games and have yet to concede a goal heading into Sunday's final group game away to Albania who guaranteed second place and a playoff spot with a 1-0 win in Andorra.

+"We had to adapt and be flexible and put a lot of effort into the match especially in the first half," England coach Thomas Tuchel told reporters.
+"We lacked a bit of precision maybe we could have created more and scored earlier to be a bit more calm.
+It was a very tight match."

-Aside from the two goals by Arsenal teammates Saka and Eze, it was a largely forgettable affair as England lacked urgency at times and Serbia had no real quality.
+Aside from the two goals by Arsenal teammates Saka and Eze it was a largely non-descript contest as England lacked urgency at times and Serbia had no real quality.

-"There's a lot of talent in the team.
-You can see the players here and the types that aren't here as well," Eze said of the depth of talent available to coach Thomas Tuchel.

-"It's the type of competition you want to be up against and it is going to help the team for sure."
+There was an encouraging England senior debut for young Manchester City left back Nico O'Reilly whose blocked shot looped up for Saka to sidefoot a majestic left-foot volley beyond Predrag Rajkovic for his 14th England goal.

+Foden, playing as a number nine, looked lively and missed the target with a header while Eze also hit the woodwork before capping a fine cameo with his third England goal.

+"We had good impact from the bench straight away.
+We brought on quality players and they wanted to show what they showed," Tuchel said.
+"Phil is in good shape and Phil can make any team better in an offensive position.
+He is all smiles.
+He is full of confidence and you see it in the first touches and movement."

-Serbia did put up more resistance than in the 5-0 home drubbing by England in September and Dusan Vlahovic twice went close to equalising but defeat capped a sorry campaign for the Serbs who will miss out on next year's finals.
+Serbia did put up more resistance than in the 5-0 home drubbing by England in September and Dusan Vlahovic twice went close to equalising but defeat capped a sorry campaign for the Serbs who can no longer make the playoffs through the group.